joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

 My constraints are:

 * In CI/CD my clients and tests live inside the docker-compose network.
-* On my workstation I sometimes need to debug from outside so:
+* On my workstation I sometimes need to debug from outside.

 I've tried several solutions, and now I use this: